kalantal/RHEL_Kernel_Check/README.md

 # RHEL_Kernel_Check

-This is a self contained script to check for a kernel update from a baselined system.
+This is a self contained script to check for a kernel update from a baseline system.

     #Cron every day at 2am
     0 2 * * * ~/RHEL_Kernel_Check/kernelcheck.sh